guildai/issue-resolution/195-support-snapshotting-of-non-project-libraries/README.md

     shared module loaded from <run dir>/.guild/sourcecode/shared/__init__.pyc
     hello

+The use of `realpath` ensures that the `PYTHONPATH` env var contains an absolute reference to the library.
+This is what you'd want typically when setting `PYTHONPATH` to a library located on the system.

+Note that `shared` is loaded from the run directory.

 List the source code files for the run:

     $ guild run ls --sourcecode

 Note that `shared` is located with the run.

-This operation requires `PYTHONPATH` to be set externally.
 Try running `test.py` without setting `PYTHONPATH`:

     $ guild run test.py -y
     Traceback (most recent call last):